Matriks404/openSMB2-ExampleGamepack/README.md

 # Running

-1. Download this gamepack by clicking on `Clone or download` and `Download ZIP` buttons, and copy it to the following directory:
+1. Download this gamepack by clicking on green button called `Code`, then `Download ZIP`, and copy it to the following directory:

 	* On Windows: `%appdata%\LOVE\openSMB2\games\`
 	* On GNU/Linux: `~/.local/share/love/openSMB2/games/`